 - Approving the audit plan for internal auditing, as well as monitoring and assessing the effectiveness of internal control and auditing as well as the risk management systems

-- Appointing the CEO and deciding on his or her remuneration and other benefits
+- Appointing and dismissing the CEO and deciding on his or her remuneration and other benefits

 - Approving, at the CEO’s proposal, the hiring of his or her direct subordinates and the principal terms of their employment contracts